Downtown Glendale skyline

 A few days ago, accompanied by frequent traveling companion "Steve Shimbles..." the CARDIS transported us to The City of Perpetual Harvest.

-Around 2007, a former used car lot where my ex-roomie David Galvez sold his car became the site of Cerritos Park.
+A former used car lot where my ex-roomie David Galvez sold a car became the site of Cerritos Park

 Glendale is a city located in the foothills of the Verdugos.
 To the northwest is Tujunga, to the northeast are La Crescenta, Montrose and La Cañada Flintridge, to the east is Pasadena, to the southeast is Eagle Rock, on the southwestern edge are Glassell Park and Atwater Village, and Burbank lies to the west.